vxcall/Dainsleif/README.md

 If you have any question about this project, feel free to ask me through [issue](https://github.com/s3pt3mb3r/HACK4CSGO/issues).
 ### STILL WORKING: July 25, 2020

-# How to use this hack :key :
+# How to use this hack :key:

 ### 1. Download DLL itself from [release](https://github.com/s3pt3mb3r/HACK4CSGO/releases)